 The surplus of it all

-I’m sure I’ve mentioned the book When Helping Hurts, by Steve Corbett before.
-A favorite revelation for me was that westerners tend to associate wealth with material goods, but ignore other shortages like poverty of community.
-America is just as impoverished as the rest of the world, but we value our wealth and dis-value theirs.
+I’m sure I’ve mentioned the book When Helping Hurts by Steven Corbett before.
+A favorite revelation for me was that Westerners tend to associate wealth with material goods, but ignore other shortages like poverty of community.
+America is just as impoverished as the rest of the world, but we value our wealth, and dis-value their.

-Hallmark has informed me I should slow down at Christmas and focus on what truly matters, but I still struggle with the same first-world mindset that abundance and lack are tangible things.
-Abundance means parties, decorations, food, and gifting, more than pondering Emmanuel.
-At least holiday abundance does.
+Hallmark has informed me I should slow down at Christmas and focus on what truly natters.
+But I still struggle with the first-world mindset that abundance and lack are tangible things.
+Abundance means parties, decorations, food and gifting more than pondering Immanuel.
+At least, holiday abundance does.

-All this has made me ponder the statement that it is more “blessed to give than receive.”
-I’ve always assumed that was because you had something to give instead of being the one who was in need.
+All this has made me ponder the statement that it is “It is more blessed to give than to receive.”
+I’ve always assumed that was because you had something to give, instead of being the one who was in need.
 And isn’t that a blessing?
 Again, that’s through my lens of abundance and lack being tangible things.

 Giving without a weird motive

-A few years back, someone at a shop I frequented gave me a lengthy complaint about her kids regulating what she was permitted to give her grandchildren that Christmas.
+A few years back someone at a shop I frequented gave me a lengthy complaint about her kids regulating what she permitted to give her grandchildren that Christmas.
 She said they wanted gift cards, outings, or money.
 So entitled!
 It incensed her that she couldn’t wrap something up and watch the kids open it.
 She felt like her children were stealing joy from her.
-Mid-rant, she switched gears to talk about how cluttered their house was and how many toys her grand kids had.
+Mid-rant, she switched gears to talk about how cluttered their house was, and how many toys her grandkids had.
 She wanted the joy of giving them something they didn’t know they needed or wanted, but she didn’t see her family’s needs and wants herself.

 Giving without control

-And sometimes gift giving includes paying for something you don’t value or want spend money on, because it is what the other person really wants.
+And sometimes, gift giving includes paying for something you don’t value, or want to spend money on, because it’s what the other person really wants.